 DIY mini splits cost between $500 and $3,000 depending on BTU capacity and brand tier.
 They can last about 15 to 20 years with proper maintenance, making the efficiency difference between a legacy 14 SEER unit and a 24 SEER2 system significant over the system's lifetime.
 A homeowner in climate zone 4 or 5 choosing Zone Air's 24 SEER2 over a mid-tier ~19 SEER2 unit could save hundreds annually on power costs while qualifying for substantially higher rebate amounts.

-For readers choosing between the two, both Zone Air and MrCool support DIY installation under warranty and ship with a true pre-charged line set, so the decision comes down to efficiency, cold-climate needs, size range, and price — where Zone Air's higher SEER2 and 45-day guarantee give it the edge.
+For readers choosing between the two, both Zone Air and MrCool support DIY installation under warranty and ship with a true pre-charged line set, so the decision comes down to efficiency, cold-climate needs, size range, and price — where Zone Air's higher SEER2 and 30-day return policy give it the edge.

 Common Installation Challenges and Solutions